Auto Glass Certification Program For NSW Operators

 There is a marginal chance long servicing technicians may be given a pass, or a shortened/accelerated course based on current experience.
 However, I believe this is an optimistic expectation and should not to taken for granted.
 It’s likely you will be forced back to school to complete your ABC’s regardless of experience.
 I understand this makes little sense, so this is why you must act if you disagree, or if you believe you deserve some credits for your current experience level.

-Technicians with little experience will almost certainly have to undergo certification.
+Technicians with little experience and or zero certification will almost certainly have to undergo certification/tests.
 Who pays for this training is an important question.
 The employee or the employer?
-If it’s the employer what terms/conditions should you take to prevent trained staff from being poached by another company after you have made a substantial invested in them.
+If it’s the employer what terms/conditions should you take to prevent trained staff from being poached by another company after you have made a substantial investment in them.
 There are many more questions to be asked depending on your business model.

 Statutory Review of the Motor Dealers and Repairers Act 2013

-I would also encourage Auto Glaziers in other States to participate even if this does not effect you at this time.
+I would also encourage auto glaziers in other States to participate even if this does not effect you at this time.
 Why? because you should expect these changes will also be coming to a post code near you sometime soon.
+What’s more, if you are part of an association it would be important to all act for each other.

 Here is the link to the Statutory Review of the Motor Dealers and Repairers Act 2013 Paper.
 Auto Glass business owners and technicians should take time to read and understand it.
 If you disagree with any proposed changes, or have any ideas of your own to add, now is the time to speak up.
-You have until the 14/08/2020 before submissions close.
+You have until the 14/08/2020 before submissions close (now expired).

 More importantly here is the link to the online discussion paper/form to raise your concerns regarding the Statutory Review of the Motor Dealers and Repairers Act 2013.
 You can also submit an email if you prefer, or if you have trouble with the page.
 Send direct emails to. firstname.lastname@example.org